 Same Day Registration (SDR) allows eligible voters to register to vote and cast their ballots on the same day.
 Depending on the state, this one-stop process for registering and voting may be offered on Election Day, during the early voting period, or both.

-Eligible voters can also use Same Day Registration to correct an outdated voter registration record and cast a ballot that will be counted.
-Pioneered by Maine, Minnesota, and Wisconsin in the early-to-mid-1970s, eleven states (California, Connecticut, Idaho, Iowa, Maine, Minnesota, Montana, New Hampshire, North Carolina, Wisconsin, and Wyoming) and the District of Columbia have now enacted the reform.
+Eligible voters can also use Same-Day Registration to correct an outdated voter registration record and cast a ballot that will be counted.
+Pioneered by Maine, Minnesota, and Wisconsin in the early-to-mid-1970s, fifteen states (California, Colorado, Connecticut, Hawaii, Idaho, Illinois, Iowa, Maine, Maryland, Minnesota, Montana, New Hampshire, North Carolina, Wisconsin, and Wyoming) and the District of Columbia have now enacted the reform.

 - Eliminates arbitrary deadlines that cut off registration when voters are most interested.
 Many citizens become most interested and engaged with elections in the last few weeks before Election Day, when candidate debates and campaigns reach their peak.
 But registration deadlines may already have passed at that point.
 Many states unnecessarily close voter registration 25 to 30 days before an election.